I said to my wife, “Am I driving straight?” I felt as if I was weaving, not quite in control. I felt dizzy and heard clicking noises in my ears.

 It’s easy to overlook the obvious.
-Maybe we don’t want to see red flags (I didn’t want to believe I had a tumor).
-They might slow us down.
-An audit is not purely about finishing and billing.
+Maybe we don’t want to see a red flag (I didn’t want to believe I had a tumor).
+It might slow us down.
+But an audit is not purely about finishing and billing.
 It’s about gathering proper evidential matter to support the opinion.
 To do less is delinquent and dangerous.

 2. Seek Alternatives

 If you can’t gain appropriate audit evidence one way, seek another.
 Don’t simply push forward, using the same procedures year after year.
 The doctor in Atlanta was a surgeon, so his solution was surgery.
 His answer was based on his tools, his normal procedures.
 If you’ve always used a hammer, try a wrench.